metal-crow/Dark-Souls-PvP-AI/README.md

 r2:z-0
 l2:z-max

+TODO:
+  Fix rotation, find what its relative to
+  SubAnimation doesnt exist, figure out way to find when hitbox is created.
+Some point in animation hurtbox is created, have to find variable about that and location of where exactly weapon is.
+  Find range of weapons(hitbox size,bows,etc)
+  Method for determining if animation id is attack animation or different

 Using:
 http://vjoystick.sourceforge.net/ (note: figure out better way than just puting .dll in with .exe)(i dont know if i like the program)